About First Priority Credit Union, Abilene, Texas

 Services are designed to meet the financial needs of individuals rather than businesses.
 The benefits to each member are numerous including a variety of savings opportunities and more personal, lower-cost loans than are usually available elsewhere.

-“Once a member, always a member” is the rule; for instance, a member moving to Hawaii or Mexico my still belong to the credit union.
+“Once a member, always a member” is the rule; for instance, a member moving to Hawaii or Mexico may still belong to the credit union.

 History of First Priority Credit Union